quii/learn-go-with-tests/math.md

 }
 ```

-Wait, am I just going to throw _two_ test cases out there in one go?
+Wait, am I just going to throw _two_ test cases out there _at once_?
 Isn't this _bad TDD_?

-#### On TDD Zealotry
+### On TDD Zealotry

-Look - TDD - I like it, I use it - but it's not a religion.
-Some people might want it to be.
-Some people
+Test driven development is not a religion.
+Some people might
-might act like it is (usually people who don't use it).
+act like it is - usually people who don't do TDD but who are happy to moan
+on Twitter or Dev.to that it's only done by zealots and that they're 'being
+pragmatic' when they don't write tests.
 But it's not a religion.
 It's tool.

-I _know_ what the two tests are going to be, and I already know what my
+I _know_ what the two tests are going to be - I've tested two other clock hands
+in exactly the same way - and I already know what my implementation is going to
-implementation is going to be - I wrote a function for the general case of
+be - I wrote a function for the general case of changing an angle into a point
-changing an angle into a point in the minute hand iteration.
+in the minute hand iteration.

-I'm _not_ going to plough through some TDD ceremony for the sake of it.
+I'm not going to plough through TDD ceremony for the sake of it.
+Tests are
-Tests are a tool to help me write better code.
-TDD is a technique to help me
+a tool to help me write better code.
+TDD is a technique to help me write better
-write better code.
-Neither tests nor TDD is an end in themselves.
+code.
+Neither tests nor TDD are an end in themselves.

 My confidence has increased, so I feel I can make larger strides forward.
-So I'm
+I'm
-going to 'skip' a few steps, because I know where I am and I've been down this
+going to 'skip' a few steps, because I know where I am, I know where I'm going
-road before.
+and I've been down this road before.

+But also note: I'm not skipping writing the tests entirely.

 ### Try to run the test